ultralytics/template/README.md

 - Clone the template repository to get started on a new Python project.
 - Update the `README.md` to reflect your project's specifics.
-- Remove or modify any optional components (like `Dockerfile`, `environment.yml`) based on the project's requirements.
+- Remove or modify any optional components (like `Dockerfile`, `pyproject.toml`) based on the project's requirements.

 With this template, Ultralytics aims to foster a culture of excellence and uniformity in Python software development, ensuring that each project is built on a solid foundation of industry standards and organizational best practices.